shiimizu/ena/README.md

 ## Status
 Core functionality works.
 There are things that could be improved on:
+* Things are a bit fragile at the moment as the codebase is littered with `unwrap()` (for debugging) and can panic if any one of them sets off.
+(This will be cleaned up as things are finalized)
-* Panics on no network connection.
+  * Also panics on no network connection.
 Workaround currently is to set a really high `retry_attempts`.
 * Logging could be better
 * Postgres is not getting to correct amount of media files.
     Solution found and implementation is underway.
 See [this report](error-media-log.md) for more information.